Blendify/blender-manual/blender_docs/manual/editors/preferences/interface.rst

 Temporary Windows
 -----------------

-When preforming certain operations, Blender will open a new window.
+When performing certain operations, Blender will open a new window.
 The behavior of these operations can be configured here.

-Render in
+Render In
    When rendering, the user interface can be do any of:

    Keep User Interface